Tyill/liner/README.md

  - message size is not predetermined and is not limited

- - easy api: create client, run client and send data to
+ - easy api: run client and send data to

  - interface for Python and CPP